Culture Shock in Australia

 Australia is, generally, an open and friendly destination.
-People immensely value their relationships, and loyalty to “mates” (friends) and family is highly thought of and commonly practised.
+People immensely value their relationships, and loyalty to friends and family is highly thought of and commonly practised.

-Some expats may struggle with the Australian tendency to communicate in a direct and open manner, but in Oz, this isn’t taken as rude, and is actually seen as more deserving of respect than diplomatic actions that may belie a person’s true opinion.
+Some expats may struggle with the local tendency to communicate in a direct and open manner, but in Australia, this isn’t taken as rude and is actually seen as more deserving of respect than diplomatic actions that may belie a person’s true opinion.

 Language barrier in Australia